-(2) No charges will be pursued as a result of the arrest;
+(b) No charges will be pursued as a result of the arrest; and

-(4) The subject of the arrest did not receive a suspended imposition of sentence for the offense for which the arrest was made or for any offense related to the arrest; and
+(c) The subject of the arrest did not receive a suspended imposition of sentence for the offense for which the arrest was made or for any offense related to the arrest; or

 (2005) Statutory expungement of criminal records is civil in nature and is constitutional under legislative procedural requirements and provisions of ex post facto, equal protection, due process, and separation of powers.
 In re Dyer, 163 S.W.3d 915 (Mo.banc).